Automattic/WP-Job-Manager/readme.txt

 * Option to set the job dashboard page slug so plugins know where to look.
 * Allow you@yourdomain.com to be translated.
 * Make taxonomies hidden unless current_theme_supports( 'job-manager-templates' )
+* Adjusted job application area styling and added some additonal filters.

 = 1.11.1 =
 * Fix ajax filters 'true' for show_filters